 The Kentucky Soybean Promotion Board invests checkoff dollars to create opportunities for increased profitability.

-KSPB is funded by soybean farmers’ checkoff dollars, and the board serves as stewards of those funds, investing in research and new uses, promoting animal agriculture, discovering and promoting new uses for soy-based products and helping educate the public, thus keeping soybeans as a top-of-mind commodity with consumers.
+KSPB is funded by soybean farmers’ checkoff dollars, and the board serves as stewards of those funds, investing in production research, promoting animal agriculture, discovering and promoting new uses for soy-based products and helping educate the public, thus keeping soybeans as a top-of-mind commodity with consumers.

 Board members are not designated by geographic region, but are selected/appointed on a statewide basis.